FOSTER Science Program

 Where and when will the field trips take place?

-These field trips will be taking place at MUN Biochemistry, Chemistry and Biology labs during the month of May.
-Please note that exact dates will be posted on our registration page early in January 2019.
+These field trips take place at MUN Biochemistry, Chemistry and Biology labs during the month of May.

 What is the cost for this field trip?